SumoLogic/sumologic-documentation/docs/send-data/sources/hosted-collectors/amazon-web-services/aws-kinesis-firehose-metrics-source.md

 ---
 id: aws-kinesis-firehose-metrics-source
+title: AWS Kinesis Firehose for Metrics Source
 ---

-# AWS Kinesis Firehose for Metrics Source

 This page has information about Sumo Logic’s AWS Kinesis Firehose for Metrics source.